Processing your personal data

 Right to object – You have an absolute right to stop the processing of your personal data for direct marketing purposes.
 If you wish to amend your communication preferences you can do so on our Your Preferences page

 Right to object to automated decisions – In a situation where a data controller is using your personal data in a computerised model or algorithm to make decisions “that have a legal effect on you”, you have the right to object.
 This right is more applicable to mortgage or finance situations.
 We do not undertake complex computerised decision making that produce legal effects.

 Cookies are small amounts of information, which we may store on your computer.
 Unless you have indicated your objection when disclosing your details to us, our system will issue cookies to your computer when you log on to the site.
 Cookies make it easier for you to log on to and use the site during future visits.
 They also allow us to monitor website traffic and to personalise the content of the site for you.
+We may also receive technical data about you if you visit other websites employing our cookies.
 You may set up your computer to reject cookies by following the relevant instructions, which can be found at www.aboutcookies.org.uk In that case, you may not be able to use certain features on our site.
 If you do not wish to receive cookies in the future, please let us know at [email protected]

 Changes to this policy